MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 By avoiding persistent connections and using transient in-memory context instead of long-lived state variables, the driver delivers consistent, predictable performance regardless of hub load or network latency.

-Every component — from the buffer parser to the UPS command scheduler — was designed for **clarity, safety, and diagnostic transparency**, ensuring clean recovery even under edge conditions like dropped Telnet streams or incomplete NMC responses.
+Every component—from the buffer parser to the UPS command scheduler—was designed for **clarity, safety, and diagnostic transparency**, ensuring clean recovery even under edge conditions like dropped Telnet streams or incomplete NMC responses.

 ---

 ## 👥 Contributors

 **Author:** Marc Hedish (@MHedish)
+**Contributor:** Ferrell (@Ferrell)
 **Documentation:** ChatGPT (OpenAI)
 **Platform:** [Hubitat Elevation](https://hubitat.com)